RishabhDhawad/RealMe-Smartphone-Amazon-Web-Scraping/README.md

    cd flipkart-realme-scraper

 2. **Create and activate a virtual environment**
     ```bash
     python -m venv env
     source env/bin/activate       # On macOS/Linux
     env\Scripts\activate          # On Windows

-3 **Install dependencies**
+3. **Install Dependencies**
+    ```bash
     pip install -r requirements.txt

-4 **Run the scraper**
+4. **Run the scraper**
+    ```bash
     python scraper.py

-## 📂 Output
+## 🔒 Disclaimer
-The script generates a file named:

-    realme_smartphones.xlsx

-This file will contain the list of Realme smartphones whose prices are above ₹15,000, along with their titles.
+- This script is for educational purposes only.

+- Flipkart’s website structure may change over time, which could break the scraper.

+- Always respect a website’s robots.txt and terms of service.

 ## 🔍 Notes